fergiemcdowall/search-index/docs/API.md

 ## Composable querying

-***These query functions can be mixed together in any combination to make powerful and expressive queries***
+***These query functions can be mixed together in any combination to make powerful and expressive queries that are returned in a set sorted by document id***

 ### AND